 It’s a drug and therefore there is an optimal way to dose it.
 If you take in a lot of caffeine all at once (the triple grande whatever) , it will last longer (see half life above) but it’s pharacologically better to dose about every 4-5 hours with about 50 mg of caffeine to avoid the negative side effects.

-~50mg of caffeine is found in:
+Different drinks have different amounts of caffeine.
+For example,~50mg of caffeine is found in:

 - 1 oz of 5hr energy (138 mg/2 oz)